 AG Mortgage Investment Trust, Inc. (the "Company") was incorporated in the state of Maryland on March 1, 2011.
-The Company is a hybrid mortgage REIT that opportunistically invests in a diversified risk adjusted portfolio of agency investments and credit investments.
-Historically, agency investments have included Agency RMBS and Agency Excess MSRs, and credit investments have included Non-Agency RMBS, ABS, CMBS, loans, and Credit Excess MSRs, as defined below.
+The Company is a hybrid mortgage REIT that opportunistically invests in a diversified risk adjusted portfolio of agency investments and credit investments, which contain the asset classes further described below.